ableyjoe/uwo-mesc/ECE-9609B-001-GW19/presentation2/presentation2-notes.md

 the attacker's response.

-In the event that the attack using `RANDOM123.WHISPERLAB.ORG` is not successful, the attakcer continues with other random labels until she succeeds.
+In the event that the attack using `RANDOM123.WHISPERLAB.ORG` is not successful, the attacker continues with other random labels until she succeeds.
 These attacks can take place in parallel to the extent that network bandwidth exists to carry the responses.